 Sightseeing in Tarifa

-The old city of Tarifa will charm you straight away with the cute narrow streets, the white houses and the stunning views of the nearby African coast.
-Walk around the city of Tarifa and explore the Paseo de La Alameda, the historical Castle of Tarifa, the Plaza de Oviedo all the way to the Puerta de Jerez.
+The old city of Tarifa will charm you straight away with its cute narrow alleys, white houses and stunning views of the nearby African coast.
+Stroll through the streets of Tarifa and discover the charm of Paseo de La Alameda, the rich history of the Castle of Tarifa, the lively atmosphere of Plaza de Oviedo, all the way to the captivating Puerta de Jerez.

-Here are some of the tops sights in Tarifa:
+Here are some of the top sights in Tarifa:

 - Mirador del Estrecho, the amazing viewpoint of the Strait of Gibraltar